Platform-OS/pos-module-core/README.md

 ## Hooks

-Hooks allow you to extend and customize the functionality of your modules or application.
-By using hooks, you can insert custom logic into various points of your application flow without altering the core code of existing modules.
+Hooks allow you and other developers to extend the functionality of your modules or applications without altering the existing code, but by writing a new one.
+It follows the Open/Close Principle.
+You achieve it by creating an entry point in a specific point in your application flow, which dynamically executes additional code implemented by matching hooks.

-Hooks are defined in Liquid files within your project, typically under the `app` folder or directly within module folders.
-These hooks enable you to listen to specific events or triggers within the application and respond with customized logic.
+Hooks are defined via [Liquid partials](https://documentation.platformos.com/developer-guide/glossary#partial) that start with `hook_` prefix.
+We recommend placing them in `lib/hooks` directory.
+These partials (hooks) are executed via the core module's `modules/core/commands/hooks/fire` function described below.

 Organize your hooks into appropriate folders to maintain a clean project structure:

-- **Application Hooks**: Located in `app/views/partials/hooks/`, e.g., `hook_permission.liquid`
+- **Application Hooks**: Located in `app/lib/hooks/`, e.g., `hook_permission.liquid`
 - **Module Hooks**: Located in `modules/your-module/public/lib/hooks/`, e.g., `hook_permission.liquid`

 ### Implementing Hooks